Freezard/hs-arena-info/README.md

 ## USAGE
 ![Site overview](images/readme/rotation.jpg)
 >The default view (Current Cards button) shows the current arena cards.
 Click on a class and use the filters for more detailed results.
 Filters include card cost, type, race and so on.
 You can also search for specific card names or texts.
+>
+>Right-clicking on a class will enable Discover Mode, which includes neutral cards and displays their win/draft rates based on the selected class.

 ![Site overview](images/readme/odds.jpg)
 >Transformation odds lists the best chances for getting aid in the form of taunt, rush etc when transforming a minion (for example with Evolve).
 It also lists the average attack/health with the chosen mechanic for each mana pool.
 Clicking on a mana pool will display all the possible minions.
 Average Stats includes every minion (banned minions are included when transforming).